lookitsartemis/kitbot/README.md

 # Kitbot

-A cool bot for Kitsun's Discord server :3 (Made with Discord.js!!!)
+A cool bot for Kitsun's Discord server :3 (Made with Nextcord!!!)

-Made by @lyravox
+Made by @lvlupprogrammer

 ## Documentation